 Greeley Recreation is gearing up for spring sports.
-It’s been a long year and we know how important exercise and fresh air can be for kids’ wellbeing.
+It’s been a long year, and we know how important exercise and fresh air can be for kids’ wellbeing.
 We visited with one of our youth sports coaches, Ron Scott, about how he prepared his 4-5 year olds for playing soccer for the first time.

 Tips of the Trade

-When he first started out coaching 4-5 year olds, recreation staff were really helpful with providing equipment for his team, cones and penne jerseys.
-With the NFL Flag Football program, they even received a rule book, and a playbook you could download.
+When he first started out coaching 4-5 year olds, recreation staff were really helpful with providing equipment for his team, cones, and penne jerseys.
+With the NFL Flag Football program, they even received a rule book and a playbook you could download.
 He relied on YouTube and Google to find some easy age specific drills.
 He’d find plays he could easily teach his team.
-He’d start off with something simple to develop hand-eye coordination, like ‘Follow the Leader,’ dribbling or playing tag.
+He’d start off with something simple to develop hand-eye coordination, like ‘Follow the Leader,’ dribbling, or playing tag.

-Scott’s philosophy on coaching is first and foremost being a good mentor.
+Scott’s philosophy on coaching is, first and foremost, being a good mentor.
 He doesn’t get caught up in winning.
 “No one is going to remember how many games you win in elementary school or who won the championship game,” said Scott.
-“What kids will remember, is if they had fun and whether or not they had a great coach.
-You want kids to learn to enjoy the sport, if they have a bad experience, they may not come back.”
+“What kids will remember is if they had fun and whether or not they had a great coach.
+You want kids to learn to enjoy the sport; if they have a bad experience, they may not come back.”

 Scott has played Greeley Recreation sports his whole life.
 He remembers each coach and how they treated him.
 Scott recalls, “It can affect the development of a player.”
 He feels it’s important to be a positive role model for kids.
 Scott enjoys giving back to the community.
 He looks forward to coaching every year and developing those personal relationships.
-He likes hearing how he’s made an impact in kids’ lives.
+He likes hearing how he’s made an impact on kids’ lives.